cottoncammy/disquark/docs-site/docs/tutorials/getting-started.md

 ## Introduction

-DisQuark is a reactive library that enables developers to interface with Discord's REST API without having to worry about its underlying complexities, including global and bucket rate limiting.
+DisQuark is a reactive library that enables developers to interface with Discord's REST API without having to worry about its underlying complexities.
 DisQuark currently does not support Discord's Gateway API.
 The typical DisQuark application will be written in one of three flavors:

 * An application that handles incoming REST interactions from Discord (requires a URL)
 * An application that executes existing webhooks in response to something